PhD University of Washington

-Lisa Jackson-Schebetta is a theatre history and performance studies scholar.
+Dr. Lisa Jackson-Schebetta is an award winning theatre history and performance studies scholar.
 Her research centers on histories and theories of performance and theatre in the Americas, Latin America, and Spain.
 Jackson-Schebetta’s work as a teacher and a scholar is deeply informed by her training and professional experience as a director, devisor, dramaturg, and voice and movement teacher.

 Jackson-Schebetta’s first book, ‘Traveler, there is no road:’ Theater, The Spanish Civil War, and the Decolonial Imagination in the Americas (Iowa, 2017) examines interwar Spanish and English language theatre in the United States and trans-historical configurations of race, activism and belonging.
-Her current project explores intersections between peace-making and performance in contemporary Latin America.
-She has been published in Modern Drama, New England Theatre Journal, the Journal of American Drama and Theatre, and others.
+Her second book explores intersections between peace-making and performance in contemporary Colombia She has published in Theatre Survey, Modern Drama, New England Theatre Journal, the Journal of American Drama and Theatre, and others.